omentic/apus/README.md

 - As a user, I want to be able to construct a structural representation of an HTML file.
 - As a user, I want to be able to construct a structural representation of a CSS file.
-- As a user, I want to be able to add multiple Nodes to an HTML file.
+- As a user, I want to be able to add multiple tabs to a list of open tabs.
-- As a user, I want to be able to open and render an arbitrary HTML file.
+- As a user, I want to be able to view a rendering of an arbitrary HTML file.

+- As a user, I want to be given the option to save my currently open tabs to disk when quitting.
+- As a user, I want to be given the option to restore my previous tabs upon relaunching the application.

 ## credits